opengulf/opengulf.github.io/_posts/2021-08-08-ner-lorimer.md

 <img src="/assets/images/alma_nltk_blog/almablog3.png" style="width:500px;
 height:180px;">

-Figure 3.
+<sub>Figure 3.
 Conversion of Arabic letters to their English counterparts.
-Credits to Professor David Wrisley.
+Credits to Professor David Wrisley.<sub>

 b.
 Remove stop words.
 Stop words are defined as words that do not have semantic importance and are commonly removed in Information Retrieval tasks.
 In our model, we remove stop words defined by NLTK, which usually include pronouns, articles, etc. Learn more about stop words in [NLTK](https://pythonprogramming.net/stop-words-nltk-tutorial/)